-Modern Slavery Statement 2021

-We have created a Human Rights Policy that is aligned with the UN Guiding Principles on Business and Human Rights.
-This policy sets out our commitment to avoiding human rights abuses in our operations, and also our commitment to identifying opportunities to support human rights where we feel our actions can have a positive impact.
+We commenced our Modern Slavery program in FY20, and developed it further in FY21 and FY22 by reviewing and updating our existing policies to make sure they were aligned with our risk management methodology for identifying and dealing with modern slavery risks.
+We also created new policies including our Human Rights Policy which is aligned with the UN Guiding Principles on Business and Human Rights.
+This policy sets out our commitment to avoiding human rights abuses in our operations and our commitment to identifying opportunities to support human rights where we feel our actions can have a positive impact.
+Our Human Rights Policy provides the template for operationalising our modern slavery program and outlines the principles upon which our framework to identify and prevent modern slavery is based.

-We have also launched our Supplier Code of Conduct.
-Existing and new suppliers are required to agree to comply with this Code.
+In FY21 we launched our Supplier Code of Conduct - existing and new suppliers are asked to confirm that they comply with this Code.
 The Code reflects our Human Rights and other relevant policies, as well as our Code of Conduct.